Xiashangning/BigSurface/README.md

   > Works now, all keys and gestures are recognised properly.
   >
   > Known issue: neither keyboard nor touchpad can wake up the system.
-- Touch Screen & Stylus
+- Touch Screen & Stylus Yes, this also works :)
   > The code is ported from linux, including `mei` and surface-linux's `ipts` & `iptsd` drivers.
   >
   > 10 finger touch & stylus